Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Introduction

 \section{Introduction}

 Scene graphs provide a structured semantic representation of a scene depicted in an image.
 The nodes and edges of this semantic graph structure represent the objects and their bipartite relationships.
-Such semantic representation of images bridges the gap between vision and language, playing a crucial role in numerous multimodal reasoning tasks such as visual question answering~\cite{teney2017graph}, image retreival~\cite{johnson2015image}, scene generation~\cite{johnson2018image}, and dynamic safety-critical tasks such as autonomous mobility~\cite{mcallister2017concrete} and robot path planning and navigation~\cite{pmlr-v229-ren23a,agia2022taskography}.
-However, despite numerous strides made in end-to-end scene graph generation (SGG), this task remains highly challenging due to inherent ambiguities arising from multiple sources, such as imprecise scene descriptions, imperfect object detection, linguistic variations (synonyms and hyponyms)~\cite{Desai_2021_ICCV,chiou2021recovering, lu2016visual,nag2023unbiased}, long-tailed class distributions, and multiple viewpoint interpretations.
-As such, state-of-the-art SGG models tend to produce noisy scene graphs, raising the need to quantify their predictive uncertainty for reliable downstream task applications \cite{li2023safe}.
+Such semantic representation of images bridges the gap between vision and language, playing a crucial role in numerous multimodal reasoning tasks such as visual question answering~\cite{teney2017graph}, image retreival~\cite{johnson2015image}, as well as dynamic safety-critical tasks such as autonomous mobility~\cite{mcallister2017concrete} and robot path planning~\cite{pmlr-v229-ren23a,agia2022taskography}.
+However, despite numerous strides made in end-to-end scene graph generation (SGG), this task remains highly challenging due to inherent ambiguities arising from multiple sources, such as imprecise scene descriptions, imperfect object detection, linguistic variations (synonyms and homonyms)~\cite{Desai_2021_ICCV,chiou2021recovering, lu2016visual,nag2023unbiased}, long-tailed class distributions, and multiple viewpoint interpretations.
+As such, state-of-the-art SGG models tend to produce noisy scene graphs, raising the need to quantify their predictive uncertainty for reliable application to downstream tasks \cite{li2023safe}.